WRITER'S ROAD TRIP - ANNUAL MINI WRITERS CONFERENCE

 • In between attending workshops, you can spend time in our hospitality suite where you can talk with like-minded writers, chat with speakers, browse and buy books by our speakers, and enter our silent auction.

-• Choose to pay $5 at the door and pitch your work to a literary agent.
+• Choose to pay $5 at the door and pitch your work.

 • A delicious buffet lunch is always included.

 |"I am so grateful for my Area 1 friends.
 Whenever I need a boost to keep me going, they are a meeting, email, or Facebook post away.
 I attended the WRT the past two years and can't say enough about how well-organized, valuable, and interesting this mini-conference is.
 I am going to be a published author of a novella (a Rosette) due to pitching my story to Melanie Billings, the editor at this [past] year's conference.
 She has helped me so much in this publishing process, which is brand new to me.
 I owe a lot of my courage to even put my work out there to Area 1 writers and the Fellowship of the Quill.
 This is the first that I'm sharing this news with anyone besides my family members and a few friends; I wanted to go through the motions before announcing.
 It's a small step into the publishing world, but one I never would have tried if not for this group and Pennwriters as a whole.
 I have grown so much as a writer since attending my first conference in Pittsburgh in 2013.
 Not only am I a member of this great organization, but I am also a superfan!
 Go Pennwriters!" ~Donna Snyder-Lucas|